What Is a Compact Car? How Is It Defined?

 The Toyota Publica was the first compact car in Asia.
 It was produced in Japan, in a period when the government decided to regulate the type of vehicles being manufactured in the industry.
 The regulations governed the total weight of the cars produced, as well as the speed.
 Companies were told they couldn’t produce anything that was faster than 62 miles per hour or weighed more than 882 pounds.
 So they designed the Toyota Publica, then, later on, released the Mitsubishi 500.

 Why Should One Buy a Compact Car?

 Owning a compact car is beneficial in more than one way, especially when it comes to fuel efficiency.
 For starters, you’ll be helping curb the problem of greenhouse emissions—both diesel and gas-powered vehicles produce emissions that release carbon dioxide gas into the atmosphere.
-This gas is a part of what’s responsible for the climate change that we’re currently witnessing.
+This gas is part of what’s responsible for the climate change that we are currently witnessing.